SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Medicare Sleep Study Requirements

 Obtaining Medicare coverage for a sleep study follows a similar process to other Plan B claims.
-You’ll need a referral from your doctor, as well as documented medical evidence (such as results from a medical exam or lab test) that shows you need to get these tests to diagnose a sleep disorder.
+You’ll need an order from your doctor, as well as documented medical evidence (such as documentation from your doctor arguing for medical necessity of the test) that shows you need to get these tests to diagnose a sleep disorder.

-If you get the sleep study done in a clinic, it must be a certified clinic run by qualified medical professionals.
-For both sleep studies and polysomnography, the attending physician must be board-certified or belong to a sleep center with appropriately credentialled staff, and the technician must hold relevant qualifications.
+If you get the sleep study done in a medical setting, it must be a certified clinic run by qualified medical professionals.
+For both sleep studies and polysomnography, the attending physician must be board-certified or belong to a sleep center with appropriately credentialed staff, and the technician must hold relevant qualifications.
 Full polysomnography (a type I test) is only covered if it’s carried out in a permanent sleep lab.

-As long as you’re up-to-date on your premiums and you’ve met your deductible for the year, Medicare coverage will kick in and cover 80% of the Medicare-approved cost.
-Your doctor should handle the paperwork if they accept assignment, or you may need to submit the reimbursement claim yourself if not.
+As long as you’re up-to-date on your premiums and you’ve met your deductible for the year, Medicare coverage will kick in and cover 80% of the cost.
+Your doctor should handle the paperwork if they accept Medicare, or you may need to submit the reimbursement claim yourself if not.

 Have a question for our experts?
 Submit it to the Sleep Doctor Forum.